MuseApplications/MyFunGame/storyboard/Roughdraft.md

 (Yugyfoog) has an invention and enters the competition too.
 The crowd is amazed by the McGuffin and (Rai) wins 1st prize at the science fair.
 (Yugyfoog) either acts like a jerk and walks away OR congratulates her and says she'd make a great scientist.
 She decides to become an astrophysicist.

 *yugyfoog's invention is a volcano that blows up in the judge's faces (rk)*

+*what if yugyfoog congratulates rai and then launches into a deep psychological explanation as to why he is the way he is, only to be interrupted either by rai or some event, revealing that nobody cares (rai)*